Apple

 Address: 1 Infinite Loop, Cupertino, CA 95014, USA

-Apple Inc. is an American multinational technology company headquartered in Cupertino, California, in Silicon Valley.
-It is best known for its consumer electronics, software, and services.
+Apple Inc. is an American multinational technology company headquartered in Cupertino, California, in Silicon Valley, best known for its consumer electronics, software and online services.
 Founded in 1976 as Apple Computer Company by Steve Jobs, Steve Wozniak and Ronald Wayne, the company was incorporated by Jobs and Wozniak as Apple Computer, Inc. the following year.
-It was renamed Apple Inc. in 2007 as the company had expanded its focus from computers to consumer electronics.
-Apple is the largest technology company by revenue, with US$391.04 billion in the 2024 fiscal year.
+It was renamed to its current name in 2007 as the company had expanded its focus from computers to consumer electronics.
+Apple is one of the Big Tech companies.
 Wikipedia

 Website: www.apple.com